ktmeaton/obsidian-public/academic/NML Inventory.md

 > I designed multiple laboratory-based projects in my PhD that concerned pathogen detection in ancient biological specimens.
 These research projects include PCR optimization and screening, shotgun metagenomics evaluation, and targeted enrichment for genome capture.
 >To expand on the laboratory work, I developed database tools and pipelines to identify publicly available datasets and perform phylogenetic analyses.
 Projects that include non-sensitive data are published open-source on Github, with supporting documentation, issue trackers, and changelogs.

->Recent and significant experience in coordinating, and supervising or managing multidisciplinary teams or projects.
+>**Recent and significant experience in coordinating, and supervising or managing multidisciplinary teams or projects.**
-**Yes**
+Yes
 At the present moment, I am actively engaged with three multidisciplinary teams and I fill three general roles.
 The first is coordination, which includes scheduling meetings, creating agendas, and developing action plans.
 The second is communication, where I help develop publication plans and draft manuscripts.
 The third is research, where I assist in identifying datasets and designing experiments relevant to the shared publication goals.

->Graduation with a degree from a recognized post-secondary institution with specialization in a biological science (ex.
-Microbiology, Virology, Parasitology, Biochemistry, Immunology, Genetics/Genomics, Molecular Biology, Bioinformatics, or Biology or other related discipline); or
+>**Graduation with a degree from a recognized post-secondary institution with specialization in a biological science (ex.
+Microbiology, Virology, Parasitology, Biochemistry, Immunology, Genetics/Genomics, Molecular Biology, Bioinformatics, or Biology or other related discipline); o**r
-**Yes
+Yes
 I am currently completing my PhD in the McMaster Ancient DNA Centre, at McMaster University.
 My field of research is genomic sequencing of ancient pathogenic bacteria.
 My secondary focus is the development of bioinformatic tools and pipelines to streamline the process of data acquisition all the way through to phylogenetic analyses.
-I will have filed for defense on June 25, with an anticipated defense in August, and final submission in September.**
+I will have filed for defense on June 25, with an anticipated defense in August, and final submission in September.

 > For multidisciplinary positions classified as BI, the minimum standard is:
 Graduation with a degree from a recognized post-secondary institution in a natural, physical or applied science with specialization in a field relevant to the duties of the position (ex.
 Computer Science, Bioinformatics, Computational Biology, Biomedical Engineering, Biotechnology).